Home » Amsterdam » Rijksmuseum tickets

 If you have already booked your tickets in advance, you can directly queue up at the second waiting line – to get inside the Museum.

-Visitors can’t skip the second queue, but the good news is, it moves fast.
+Visitors can’t skip the second queue, but the good news is it moves fast.

 Rijksmuseum’s audio guide

-Or you can download the art museum’s mobile app for android or iphone
+Or you can download the art museum’s mobile app for Android or iPhone

-The app has 90-minute long tours in Dutch, Dutch Sign Language, English, French, German, Spanish, Italian, Japanese, Russian and Mandarin Chinese.
+The app has 90-minute tours in Dutch, Dutch Sign Language, English, French, German, Spanish, Italian, Japanese, Russian and Mandarin Chinese.

 The mobile app tours are the same as those on the audio guide available for hire in the museum.